Johannesburg Giants

+The Johannesburg Giants Basketball Club are a South African basketball club based in Johannesburg.
+They play in the South African Championship and will make their debut in the Basketball Africa League (BAL) in 2026.

+History

-The Johannesburg Giants are a South African basketball team based in Johannesburg.
-The team was founded in 2025 with Florsheim Ngwenya acting as both head coach and CEO, and Lesego Molebatsi as CFO and General Manager.
+The club was founded in 2025, with Florsheim Ngwenya acting as both head coach and Chief Executive Officer, and Lesego Molebatsi holding the positions of Chief Operating Officer and Chief Financial Officer.
 Sam Vincent is the President of Basketball Operations.
-The Giants immediately won the South African National Basketball Championship title, after defeating KwaZulu Marlins in the final.
+The Giants won the South African National Basketball Championship title after defeating KwaZulu Marlins in the final.

 They then represented the country in the Road to BAL, making their debut in the 2026 BAL qualification.
 In their first international game on October 29, 2025, they defeated Brave Hearts 67–49.
+On November 22, the Giants qualified for the 2026 BAL season after defeating Dar City from Tanzania in the semifinal.
+As such, they became the third South African team to play in the BAL, following the Cape Town Tigers and MBB.